euphonic/EAGER/README.md

 In RStudio, open `MSM_v3.R`, also in `code/topics_markov`.
 Don't forget to copy the column names from the notebook in Section 5.5.

 ## 6. Can I extend this work for other domains?
 What if I don't study small firms?
 Absolutely, the crawling code was modified from a school and district scraper.
-At some level of abstraction, it doesn't matter if you're crawling firm, university, hospital, government agency, or any other kind of site!
+At some level of abstraction, it doesn't matter if you're crawling a firm, university, hospital, government agency, or any other kind of site!
 However, you'll need to modify the code to suite the unique circumstances of your research domain.

 ## 7. I need help!
 No problem.
 Contact me via [this form](https://www.dextr.us/about "Contact Sanjay") please.
 I will do my best to respond within a day or two.